MaurizioB/Bigglesworth/README.rst

 Features in *italics* are still under development

-- Works on Linux and Windows (Windows releases are experimental)
+- Works on Linux, OSX and Windows (OSX/Windows releases are experimental)
 - Direct sound parameter editing
 - Virtual keyboard (with input from the computer keyboard)
 - Dumping sounds from Blofeld